OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - `NSSearchPathForDirectoriesInDomains, NSTemporaryDirectory`: used to manage file paths
 - `NSFileManager`: lets you examine and change the contents of the file system.
 You can use `createFileAtPath` to create a file and write to it.

-The following example shows how to create a securely encrypted file using the `FileManager` class.
+The following example shows how to create a `complete` encrypted file using the `FileManager` class.
+You can find more information in the Apple Developer Documentation ["Encrypting Your App’s Files"](https://developer.apple.com/documentation/uikit/protecting_the_user_s_privacy/encrypting_your_app_s_files "Encrypting Your App’s Files")

 Swift: